WHY SHOULD WE CARE HOW ANTISEMITISM IS SPELLED?

 The following plaque at the Jewish Museum of Florida, https://jmof.fiu.edu/ (located on South Miami Beach), now owned and managed by FIU, Florida International University, seems to settle the matter in a scholarly manner.

-I, for one, am now a stickler for using “antisemitism” with the small “a” and no hyphen (the beginning of a sentence gets the capped A, of course).
+I, for one, am now a stickler for using “antisemitism” with the lowercase “a” and no hyphen (the beginning of a sentence gets the capped A, of course).
 But you may have to add this spelling to your on-line dictionary, which doesn’t automatically recognize it.